gjy3035/NWPU-Crowd-Sample-Code/README.md

 ---

-This repo is the official implementation of [paper](https://arxiv.org/abs/2001.03360) (NWPU-Crowd: A Large-Scale Benchmark for Crowd Counting).
-It is developed based on [C^3 Framework](https://github.com/gjy3035/C-3-Framework).
+This repo is the official implementation of [paper](https://arxiv.org/abs/2001.03360): **NWPU-Crowd: A Large-Scale Benchmark for Crowd Counting**.
+The code is developed based on [C^3 Framework](https://github.com/gjy3035/C-3-Framework).

 Compared with the original C^3 Framework,
 - the python3.x's new features are utilized;